Xubuntu/wiki.xubuntu.org/Xubuntu-18.04-Release-Notes.md

 ## Notable Issues

--   Booting to the live session has been noted as slow for some people.

 ### Installer Issues

     ***It must be noted that it is close to impossible for our small team of testers to be in a position to work through all the varying parameters available during installation.
 We do however aim to test all the possible methods of installation (including for OEM and using encryption) available either on a virtual machine or on hardware (where hardware has been used during testing then Xubuntu QA will where possible make that known on the iso testing tracker).
 Further installation testing information can be on the Ubuntu installation release note(s) listed below**